-4.1.b: Increase number of workers employed in the creative industries, measured by an increase in Washington's "Creative Vitality Index" number from 1.00 to 1.05 by 2018
+4.1.b: Increase number of workers employed in the creative industries, measured by an increase in Washington's "Creative Vitality Index" number from 1.02 to 1.05 as reflected in 2018 data

 Creative Vitality Index Regional Snapshot of Washington State